WhiTanFox/MAX7219Sprite/README.txt

 - Call matrix.setup() in your setup() function
 You'll need to pass in an intensity value for the matrices.
 This goes from 0x00 to 0x0F, where 0x00 is very dim and 0x0F is very bright.
 This enables the SPI peripheral with appropriate configuration, then sends a few bytes of setup and reset data to each MAX7219 to ensure they're going to actually work as we would hope.

 In your program's main loop:
 - Call whatever render functions you want
 - Once everything of interest has been rendered, call matrix.display();
-to send the frame buffer to the displays
+to send the frame buffer to the displays.
 Note that this will overwrite all pixels (since this has a lower computational cost than tracking your changes).
 However, the frame buffer is not cleared after calling display(), so unless you clear it, the replacement data should not show any unexpected changes.

 Hey, the outputs keep going glitchy?
 ------------------------------------

 Sometimes, your MAX7219s will do some weird stuff.
+Power fluctuations and signal noise and voltage spikes are some prominent causes.

-Reflow your solder joints, use nicer wire, and inject power from both ends of the array.
+Reflow your solder joints, use nicer wire, inject power from both ends of the array, and terminate your CS and CLK lines at the end of the array with 100ohm or so resistors.

 However, if you've done what you readily can and are tearing your hair out, there's one dirty solution:
 Call matrix.reboot() every once in a while - say, twice per second.